HOTEL WENCESLAS SQUARE PRAGUE

-Wenceslas Square was originally founded under the name Horse Market in the creation of the New Town by Charles IV. in 1348.
-Up to the time of the National Revival, in 1848, it was renamed Saint Wenceslas Square.
-Wenceslas Square has become an important point of modern Czech history.
-After the First World War, 28 October 1918 there was a declaration of the independent Czechoslovakia.
+Wenceslas Square was originally founded under the name Horse Market during the creation of New Town by Charles IV in 1348.
+Up to the time of the National Revival, in 1848, when it was renamed Saint Wenceslas Square, it has become an important part of modern Czech history.
+After the First World War, 28 October 1918 there was a declaration of independence from Czechoslovakia.

-After the occupation of Czechoslovakia by Warsaw Pact troops on Wenceslas Square to protest student Jan Palach set himself on fire.
-On Wenceslas Square has a memorial.
-Over the years there have been many protests and demonstrations.
-You finally in November 1989, culminating in mass demonstrations that accompanied the Velvet Revolution and led to the overthrow of the communist regime.
+On Wenceslas Square there is a memorial to student Jan Palach, who set himself on fire in protest of the Warsaw Pact troops and their occupation of Czechoslovakia.
+Over the years there have been many protests and demonstrations, and in November 1989, finally culminating in the mass demonstrations of the Velvet Revolution and that led to the overthrow of the communist regime.

 National Museum of Prague

-National Museum dominates the upper part of Wenceslas Square.
-Besides the beautiful Renaissance buildings, the museum is also proud of extensive historical and biological collections with a variety of exhibitions.
-It is the most important museum of the Czech Republic and definitely worth a visit.
+The National Museum dominates the upper part of Wenceslas Square.
+With beautiful Renaissance buildings, the museum also boasts an extensive historical collection with a variety of exhibits.
+It is the most important museum in the Czech Republic and definitely worth a visit.

 The monument of St. Wenceslas

 The equestrian statue of St. Wenceslas on Wenceslas Square in Prague is the most famous sculptural monument in Prague.
-The author is the most important Czech sculptor of the 19th and 20 century Josef Václav Myslbek, who worked on it for more than thirty years.
-7.2 m high sculpture, which dominated patron of Czech country the saint Wenceslas, became a symbol of Czech statehood and a popular place for meetings "under the horse" or "under the tail" for all citizens of Prague.
+The author is the most important Czech sculptor of the 19th and 20 century, Josef Václav Myslbek, who worked on it for more than 30 years.
+7.2 m high it has become a symbol of Czech statehood and a popular place for meetings "under the horse" or "under the tail" for all the citizens of Prague.